amiaopensource/apex_video_kit_docs/digipres_stuff_handout.md

 The best file formats will be open, well-documented, self-descriptive, and uquititous.
 These formats stand the best chance of long-term survival.

 ### File Format Migration and Normalization
 An archive may chose to **normalize** its files.
-This means that when ingested, they will transform the file into a different format (while keeping the original file).
+This means that when the file, it will be transcoded into a different format (while keeping the original file).
 Normalization is a strategy meant to reduce the danger of file format obsolesence.
 For example, Word documents may be turned into PDF files.
+The PDF format is more open than Word and it may benefit researchers to browse file formats that they can easily open.

+Normalization is a form of **migration**.
+Migration means changing the format of a file.
+In practice, this typically means transcoding files from an obsolete format to a more contemporary format.
+One example might be migrating the audio content of a RealMedia file into a WAV file.
+Usually the original file is kept as well, but the migrated file may be the one that is presented to researchers.
+The difference between migration and normalization is that normalization is typically done when the file is brough into the collection.
+Migration typically occurs later.

 ## Additional Resources
 The National Digital Stewardship Alliance's (NDSA) Levels of Digital Preservation: http://www.digitalpreservation.gov:8081/ndsa/activities/levels.html